Skip to main content

 2. Choose the HTTP Method

-Select the HTTP method appropriate for your request:
+Select the appropriate HTTP method for your request:

 • GET (default)